 - Create a family time capsule

-- Host a waffle party
+- Host a waffle or pancake party

 - Roast hot dogs and s’mores over a bonfire